Are you ready to attend the milonga? The answer might surprise you.

 Earlier that day, I’d seen him at the studio buying a tango dress for his girlfriend; she looked happy, and he looked proud that he’d gotten her something that she clearly liked.

 The tanda was pleasant.
-Really.
 He was self-deprecating about his skills, but not too much.
 Between songs, we chatted about his visit to Montreal.
-While dancing, he paused a lot, he walked a lot, and his embrace was decent.
+During the dance, he paused a lot, and he walked a lot, and he lead some ochos and the cross.
+He was only ok when it came to finding the beat.

-I wouldn’t say a student knows enough after three or four classes to keep themselves and their partners safe in the line of dance.
-But I also couldn’t say, “You need x amount of classes” either.
-I definitely wouldn’t discourage a student from going to a milonga if their curiosity pushes them.
-But I would like to give them enough information so that they don’t stress out over the experience.
+There’s some debate over how many classes a student should take before going to their first milonga.
+I wouldn’t say a student knows enough dance after three or four classes to truly enjoy themselves in the line of dance.
+But I also can’t say, “You need x amount of classes,” either.
+And I won’t discourage a student from going to a milonga if their curiosity pushes them.
+But it’s important that they have enough information to reduce their stress.

 I think the answer to “Am I ready to attend milongas?” is more about attitude than actual skill.